Kaizen, Lean & Six Sigma

 Lean Manufacturing focuses on the elimination of waste to increase efficiency and streamline or remove non-value-adding stages in production.
 Six Sigma minimises defects as well as inconsistency (Mura) and helps to identify instances (using DMAIC or DMADV) where a process requires correcting or changing.

-If you are striving to become a Lean organisation waste elimination will be at the top of your list.
+If you are striving to be a Lean organisation waste elimination will be at the top of your list.
 We believe:

 Good processes come from Brown Paper style process mapping exercises involving all users